sharkconi/cinder/README.rst

 CINDER
 ======

-You have come across a storage service for an open cloud computing service.
+Your have come across a storage service for an open cloud computing service.
 It has identified itself as `Cinder`.
 It was abstracted from the Nova project.

 * Wiki: http://wiki.openstack.org/Cinder